hansoksendahl/hox.io/packages/@hox.io/blog/src/articles/2024/12/10/entry.md

 ![K-Ink Illustration](https://storage.googleapis.com/hox-io-blog-assets/2024-12-10-k-ink.webp)

-# K-Ink: AI Agent Based CLI Framework
+# K-Ink: AI Agent CLI Framework

-**K-Ink** is an AI-powered, modular Command Line Interface (CLI) tool built for developers who want dynamic, open-ended agents based on the [ReAct model](https://arxiv.org/abs/2210.03629).
+**K-Ink** is an AI-powered, modular Command Line Interface (CLI) framework built for developers who want dynamic, open-ended agents based on the [ReAct model](https://arxiv.org/abs/2210.03629).
 With K-Ink, you can create tools, automate workflows, and tackle complex tasks—all while extending its functionality with ease.